JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 (rr)
 ```

 Ok, so this is actually a pointer to a julia object (the type `Array{Any, 1}`) with a mysteriously set high bit.
-It's not necessarily unexpected for junk to junk data to look like valid pointers.
+It's not necessarily unexpected for junk data to look like valid pointers.
 Junk data often comes from uninitialized re-use of memory, and could certainly pick up part of a valid pointer if such a pointer was previously at that memory location.
 To narrow things down further, let's gather some more information.
 We're still 10000 ticks away from the place where the segfault was supposed to occur, but let's see what's currently happening in the process:

 ```
 (rr) bt